 🎓 IMSLEC-accredited certification upon successful completion

-📘 6 Graduate Credits from Shippensburg University
+📘 6 Graduate Credits from Shippensburg University that are applicable to:

 📋 180 Act 48 hours for professional development